-But I’ve had a nagging worry ever since I first started doing these weekly What I Spent & Saved posts 5 ½ years ago.
-Occasionally I’ve addressed it in my weekly posts and in my response to people’s comments.
+But I’ve had a nagging worry ever since I first started doing these What I Spent & Saved posts 5 ½ years ago.
+Occasionally I’ve addressed it in my spending posts and in my response to people’s comments.
 And I’ve said it countless times to readers that I’ve talked to in real life.

 So what is it that worries me?
 Simply that these posts will make you feel inadequate or less than because you don’t have a $200 grocery budget, or because you don’t coupon as much as I do, or because you hate grocery shopping.
-I worry because I know that we as ladies are so quick to do that, to compare ourselves with someone else, to feel inadequate.
+I worry because I know that as women we are so quick to do that, to compare ourselves with someone else, to feel inadequate.

 So I just want to be perfectly clear: I don’t expect everyone else to have a $200/mo. grocery budget.
 And I believe that you can be frugal and spend more than $200/mo. too!
-Here’s why.

-1. We have different strengths
+1. We all have different strengths

 If being frugal doesn’t come naturally for you, that’s okay.
-No, it doesn’t give you a free pass to spend your money carelessly, but it does mean that how you spend your money is going to look differently than how I spend it.
+No, it doesn’t give you a free pass to spend your money carelessly.
+But it does mean that how you spend your money is going to look different than what it does for me.

 Or maybe you are frugal by nature, but still spend $450/mo. on groceries.
 You don’t necessarily need to feel bad about that either because….

-2. We have different needs and preferences
+2. We all have different needs and preferences

 In the winter, we eat a lot of soups not only because we love them, but also because they are frugal.
-Neither do we have food allergies or eat organic (unless I can get it really inexpensively).
+And we don’t have food allergies or eat organic (unless I can get it really inexpensively).

 3. We all have different demands on our time

 Many weeks I spend three hours planning my shopping trip and doing the shopping.
 It’s not that my life isn’t busy or that I don’t have plenty of other things to do, but for a variety of reasons, my husband and I have decided to continue to make this way of shopping a priority.

 You know your life, your schedule.
 Only you know what you have time for and it may be that even if you would love to coupon and deal shop, that you simply can’t right now due to life circumstances.